Review update: 2020 Audi A6 Allroad proves an SUV isn't necessary

 Miss: Snow and ice pose a new challenge

 Clearing ice and snow from under the windshield wipers is quite difficult, and it didn’t need to be.
 Audi USA spokesperson Jacob Brown told Motor Authority the windshield wiper blades and arms sit almost below the hood line in the name of aerodynamics and a quiet ride.
 This allows wind to travel above them when not in use and provides better aerodynamics for the related RS 6 Avant.
 The placement makes it impossible to raise the wiper arms to clear ice and snow from beneath them because they hit the hood.
 The Allroad will be bought by folks in climates with less than ideal weather.
-The wipers can only be lifted when put into service mode, which moves them to a different position for easier access, via the infotainment screen or while holding down the wiper stalk when the car is off and the driver’s door hasn’t been opened
+The wipers can only be lifted when put into service mode, which moves them to a different position for easier access, via the infotainment screen or while holding down the wiper stalk when the car is off and the driver’s door hasn’t been opened.

 2020 Audi A6 Allroad